Musky Fishing with Planer Boards

 The angler must stay calm and bring the other lines out of the water while the musky is still attached to the sucker line.
 Trolling speed must be maintained for constant tension.

 The rod should be pointed at the fish while reeling in the line until the weight of the fish is felt on the line.
 Set the hook with several sharp tugs and keep the pressure on the fish.

 Experienced anglers recommend the use of the planer board for fish that refuse to strike under standard conditions.
-Use of live bait slows the fishing pace considerably.
-Challenging conditions call for extreme measures to interest the stubborn musky to strike on live, or artificial, lures.
+The use of live bait slows the fishing pace considerably.
+Challenging conditions call for extreme measures to interest the stubborn musky to strike on either live or artificial lures.

 Practicing with the planer board will prevent tangling up lines and wasting an entire morning in frustration.
 Use of two or three lines in the first few passes will allow the angler to become accustomed to the various approaches without too many details to track.
 As experience is gained, more lines and bait types can be added.